abstractFlo/atlas-docs/documentation/server/database/base-service.md

 ## Usage

 The usage is simple.
-Only extend the BaseService in your own service and setup the constructor and generic type.
+Only extend the BaseService in your own service and set up the constructor and generic type.

 {% tabs %}
 {% tab title="your.service.ts" %}